 According to Major, the Board and the CEA bargaining team are tangled in disagreements over several areas including:

 - The CEA wants and annual 10 percent raise over three years, which could burden taxpayers with $2.1 million in additional spending.
 The union has since come down to 7 percent for two years and 6.5 for the third year.
+(However, according to Illinois Educational Labor Relations Board website, their last contract asked for four percent)

 - In a statement, the CEA argues the Board has the funding to meet the requested salary increase without raising taxes.
 However, the Board says this reserve fund is part of a working cash fund to protect untenured faculty form job insecurity, and to protect the school district from borrowing funds at an increased rate to cover monthly expenses.
 The Board says, the request in salary increase would lead to an increase in property taxes, despite what the CEA bargaining team says.